po-studio/awestruck/README.md

 ## Why?
 There are client-side audio frameworks such as [Tone.js](https://tonejs.github.io/), which are powerful in their own right.
 However, server-driven audio synthesis allows for using tools like SuperCollider, which offer more flexibility, complex audio processing, and algorithmic composition.
 It also paves the way for AI-powered audio synthesis and speech models, which are limited in client environments.

-While this repo doesn't currently include methods for controlling the synth from client requests, this is possible with OSC and old-fashioned JSON payloads (though protobufs could make more sense if latency is of utmost concern).
+While this repo doesn't currently include methods for controlling the synth from client requests, this is possible with [OpenSoundControl](https://ccrma.stanford.edu/groups/osc/index.html) and old-fashioned JSON payloads.
+Protobufs could offer more efficiency in size/speed for high-frequency, low-latency needs.

-The video demo below demonstrates a deployed instance of Awestruck which is controlled via remote requests.
+The video demo below demonstrates a deployed instance of Awestruck that is controlled via remote requests.

 ## Demo
 https://www.youtube.com/watch?v=iEC6-pBFj2Q